Surge-Tech/RFID-Triggered-Audio-System/README.md

 # RFID-Triggered-Audio-System
 This project is an RFID-based audio player that uses an OLED display for user feedback.
 When an authorized RFID tag is scanned, a corresponding audio file is played through the DFPlayer Mini.
 The OLED screen provides status updates throughout the process.

-For a detailed guide on building this project visit the instructables page here.
+For a detailed guide on building this project visit the [Instructables Page](https://www.instructables.com/RFID-Triggered-Audio-System/).

 ## Features
 OLED Display for visual feedback (Adafruit SSD1306 128x32).